WisGateOS 2 Extensions User Manual

 OpenVPN Client | Download |

-- To install an extension, start with accessing the gateway.
-In accessing the gateway, check the Access the WisGateOS 2 Web UI user manual.
+- To install an extension, access the gateway by referring to the Access the WisGateOS 2 Web UI user manual.

-- After a successful login, head to the Extensions tab (
+- Once logged in successfully, navigate to the Extensions tab (

 ).